What’s your favorite burner on your stove?

-Mathematically, there are twenty-four possible arrangements for the controls.
+Mathematically, there are 24 possible arrangements for the controls.
 Unless the knobs are clearly labeled, people will exercise trial-and-error several times before they develop automatic memories for which knob controls which burner.

-Apparently, this “problem of the stove top” has existed for more than seventy years, but stove designers keep arranging burners in a rectangular pattern.
+Apparently, this “problem of the stovetop” has existed for more than 70 years, but stove designers keep arranging burners in a rectangular pattern.
 This baffles Donald A. Norman, who argues that stoves reveal a simple yet important design principle: “If a design depends upon labels, it may be faulty.
 Labels are important and often necessary, but the appropriate use of natural mappings can minimize the need for them.”

 Even when a stove's knobs are clearly labeled, processing those labels requires more time.
 Of course, this comes down to a micro-second, but in terms of human psychology, sometimes that's enough time to justify cutting corners.
 Instead of memorizing the controls for all four burners, people may minimize their time and effort by relying on one or two regularly.

 The front right is a clear favorite because of its power, ergonomic location, and easy access.
 But on a deeper level, it’s because humans don’t want to take the time every single time we cook to decide which burner will be most functionally appropriate.
 In essence, we're inclined to rely on the front right burner because we've adapted to poorly mapped stoves.